Keyword Planner: Get metrics and forecasts

 When you use Keyword Planner to get historical metrics for your keywords or campaigns, you'll see detailed statistics in a table that can help you select keywords to use in your campaign.
-Bear in mind that forecasts take bid, budget, seasonality and other factors into account, while historical metrics don't.
+Keep in mind that forecasts take bid, budget, seasonality, and other factors into account, while historical metrics do not.

 What your historical metrics mean

-- Average monthly searches ('Avg. monthly searches'): The average number of times that people have searched for a keyword and its close variants based on the month range as well as the location and Search Network settings that you selected.
+- Average monthly searches ("Avg. monthly searches"): The average number of times people have searched for a keyword and its close variants based on the month range as well as the location and Search Network settings you selected.
 You can use this information to see how popular your keywords are during different times of the year.
 By default, the number of searches for the term (regardless of language) is averaged over a 12-month period.

-- Ad impression share: The number of impressions that you've received divided by the total number of searches for the location and network that you’re targeting that matched the keyword exactly in the last calendar month.
-Bear in mind that the ad impression share column in Keyword Planner is different from the impression share and exact match impression share columns in campaign management, which are based on the number of impressions that you were eligible to receive for a keyword.
+- Ad impression share: The number of impressions you've received divided by the total number of searches for the location and network you’re targeting that matched the keyword exactly in the last calendar month.
+Keep in mind that the ad impression share column in Keyword Planner is different than the impression share and exact match impression share columns in campaign management, which are based on the number of impressions you were eligible to receive for a keyword.
 In Keyword Planner, ad impression share is based on the search volume for that exact keyword.
-When you see a dash (-) in the ad impression share column, that means that there isn’t enough data to calculate this number.
+When you see a dash (-) in the ad impression share column, that means there isn’t enough data to calculate this number.

-Things to bear in mind about your historical metrics
+Things to keep in mind about your historical metrics

 - Your search volume statistics are rounded.
 This means that when you get keyword ideas for multiple locations, the search volumes might not add up as you'd expect.